MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/ai-foundry/02-custom-document-intelligence.md

     ![An example of the resource group page.](../media/resource_group_variables.png)

-1. In Visual Studio Code, in the *Explorer* pane, browse to the **Labfiles/02-custom-document-intelligence** folder and expand the **CSharp** or **Python** folder depending on your language preference.
-Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.

-1. Right-click the **CSharp** or **Python** folder containing your code files and select **Open an integrated terminal**.

-1. In the terminal, run the following command to login to Azure.
-The **az login** command will open the Microsoft Edge browser, login with the same account you used to create the Azure AI Document Intelligence resource.
-Once you are logged in, close the browser window.

-    ```powershell
-    az login
-    ```

-1. Return to Visual Studio Code.
-In the terminal pane, run the following command to list the Azure locations.
+1. In the command line, run the following command to list the Azure locations.

     ```powershell
     az account list-locations -o table